kyma-project/lifecycle-manager/docs/technical-reference/api/kyma-cr.md

 - Module Catalog (ModuleTemplate CR) synchronization
 - Watcher Installation Consistency

-We also calculate **.status.state** readiness based on all the conditions available.
+We also calculate the **.status.state** readiness based on all the conditions available.

 ### **.status.modules**